 Student Leadership Facilitator

-Jen May Pastores is a graduate of Moanalua High School and attended the University of Hawaii at Manoa before transferring and graduating from California State University of Northridge with a degree in Journalism.
-She taught in the Los Angeles Unified School District and developed a high school after-school program as Director of Leadership Development in Visalia, CA, where she was an awardee of Youth Engagement and Development for her innovative work with youth in Tulare County.
-She is also a documentary photographer and writer and moved back to Honolulu to connect with passionate youth in Hawai'i.
+Jen May Pastores is our Student Leadership Facilitator for CTL's Schools Program.
+She is a graduate of Moanalua High School, and attended the University of Hawaii at Manoa before transferring and graduating from California State University of Northridge with a degree in Journalism.
+She spent the last few years teaching at a private elementary school and different public high schools in Los Angeles, as well as developing a high school after-school program as Director of Leadership Development in Visalia, CA. She is an awardee of Youth Engagement and Development for her innovative work with youth in Tulare County.
+She is also a documentary photographer and writer, and recently, moved back to Honolulu where she currently resides in the Chinatown Artists Lofts.

 Student Leadership Facilitator